Writing a funeral speech step-by-step

 Please don't rush.
 Take your time and, go gently.

-Some people question the need to write a eulogy.
-They say they would prefer to stand up and speak spontaneously, from the heart, letting inspiration carry them through.
+They say they would prefer to stand up and speak spontaneously, from the heart, letting inspiration and love for the person they're talking about carry them through.

-There is a very good reason to sidestep that temptation.
+While that sounds fine, there is a very good reason to sidestep that temptation.

 Preparation will give your eulogy structure - a definite pattern, a beginning, middle and end.
 That structure will help you contain and express your feelings as you choose to, lessening the likelihood of being overwhelmed by them.